Caleb68864/Scope-Cap-Chart-Generator/README.md

 Python program for generating a chart to place inside of your scope caps

 #### ToDo
- - Make grid print inside Circle
  - Create GUI
+ - Export to PDF with dimensions
+ - Choose columns and data sent to grid